bryanlancy/Carputer/docs/BUILDROOT_SETUP.md

 ## 1. Project Goals
 - Boot the Raspberry Pi into the Carputer hub app as quickly as possible.
 - Support HDMI display with an animated boot video, touchscreen input (if present), and USB HID devices.
-- Expose CAN bus, I²C, SPI, UART, and GPIO for attached sensors and co-processor boards (e.g., Arduino CAN decoder).
+- Provide flexible connectivity (Ethernet, Wi-Fi, Bluetooth, USB, GPIO, CAN adapters, serial bridges) so external modules can integrate quickly.
-- Provide network connectivity (Ethernet, Wi-Fi, Bluetooth) for updates and telemetry.
+- Host a modular app platform where the hub process can load and communicate with “applets” (LED controller, settings, media, CAN bridge, etc.).
-- Host a modular app platform where the hub process can load and communicate with “applets” (LED controller, settings, media, etc.).
+- Keep the hub’s own responsibilities focused on orchestration and communications plumbing; delegate protocol-specific logic (e.g., CAN decoding) to applets or companion devices.

 Keep these in mind when choosing Buildroot options—anything not required for these outcomes is a candidate for removal to reduce boot time.